 Avoid eating or drinking anything for several hours before the surgery.
-Someone will have to drive you to the procedure and home afterwards.
+Someone must drive you to the procedure and home afterward.

 During the Kyphoplasty

-You will lie face down on an operating table and your blood pressure, heart rate and oxygen saturation will be monitored throughout the procedure.
+You will lay face down on an operating table, and your blood pressure, heart rate, and oxygen saturation will be monitored throughout the procedure.

 The procedure will probably take less than an hour for one vertebra.
 If more than one vertebra is treated with kyphoplasty, the procedure may take longer.
-You will spend time in a recovery room after the surgery.
-My patients are able to go home the same day, but your doctor may want you to stay overnight.
+You will spend time in a recovery room after the surgery for approximately three hours, but you will be able to go home the same day.

-You may be able to start walking an hour after the procedure.
-Soreness may or may not occur where the needle was put into your back for a few days.
-Pain relief is usually immediate after the kyphoplasty is completed.
+You may walk an hour after the procedure.
+Soreness might occur where the needle was put into your back for a few days.
+Pain relief is usually immediately after the kyphoplasty is completed.
 Your doctor should provide you with a list of activities to avoid after the procedure.